kiwitcms/enterprise/README.md

 Customization
 -------------

+The local directory `requirements.d` may contain text files listing additional pip packages.
+These will be installed when rebuilding the docker image.
+To avoid git conflicts you should place extra packages in a separate file with the `.txt` extension!

 The local file `product.py` is mounted inside the running Docker container.
 You can add any site-specific settings to this file.